Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Introduction

 \section{Introduction}

-Underground laboratories provide areas of exceedingly low background for very sensitive experiments.
+Underground laboratories provide areas of exceedingly low background for very sensitive experiments~\cite{Formaggio:Background}.
 Placing these experiments in caverns with typically a thousand meters of rock overburden reduces the cosmic muon flux by a factor of several million compared to the rate at the surface.
-An experiment such as IsoDAR~\cite{alonsoNeutrinoPhysicsOpportunities2022,winklehnerIsoDARYemilabDefinitive2023}, which is designed to place an intense source of neutrinos in close proximity to a large liquid scintillation detector, produces locally extremely high levels of radiation and neutrons, a necessary consequence of the reactions needed to produce the desired neutrino flux.
+For experiments that cannot make use of a very narrow beam time window to minimize the effects of atmospheric muons, this shielding is absolutely necessary.
+An example of such an experiment is IsoDAR~\cite{alonsoNeutrinoPhysicsOpportunities2022,winklehnerIsoDARYemilabDefinitive2023}, designed to study neutrinos and search for rare phenomena.
+The configuration of this experiment places an intense neutrino source in close proximity to a large liquid scintillation detector.
+Extremely high fluxes of neutrons and other radiation are produced in the vicinity of the target, a necessary consequence of the reactions needed to produce the desired neutrino flux.

 This poses the question whether it is possible to deploy such a neutrino production facility in an underground laboratory while maintaining the quiet environment for other experiments in the same facility.
 The answer is yes, but it must be done with careful attention to shielding, regulatory requirements, and containment of all sources of radiation and neutrons.
+As explained later, this implies fluxes that produce rock activation below 10 Bq/g (for Korea, or 0.1 Bq/g for Japan), and very small numbers of neutron-induced background events in the detector.

-Strategies for achieving this have been presented in several preceding papers ~\cite{alonsoIsoDARYemilabReport2022,Shieldingpaper,Bungau_2019}, which addressed the deployment of IsoDAR at the Kamioka Observatory, in close proximity to the KamLAND liquid scintillation detector.
-The present work focuses on a new site, Yemilab, in South Korea, and presents designs appropriate for this site and the planned LSC 2.4 kiloton liquid scintillator detector.
+Strategies for achieving this have been presented in several previous papers ~\cite{alonsoIsoDARYemilabReport2022,Shieldingpaper,Bungau_2019}, which addressed the deployment of IsoDAR at the Kamioka Observatory, in close proximity to the KamLAND liquid scintillation detector.
+The present work focuses on a new site, Yemilab, in South Korea, and presents designs appropriate for this site and the planned $\nu$EYE 2.4 kiloton liquid scintillator detector (formerly known as the Liquid Scintillator Counter, or LSC).
 More importantly, this paper addresses considerations and general techniques that should be employed in matching such a high-radiation source with the clean and low-background underground environment.